wvw999/anagram/README.md

 * Ruby 2.4.1

 ## Specs/Steps
-* check if two words are anagrams
+* checks if two words are anangrams
  - Input: frogs, sgorf
- - Output: is anagram
+ - Output: sgorf is an anagram of frogs
-* check if two words are antigrams
+* checks if two words are antigrams
- - Input: bubble, grunt
+ - Input: bubble, grunts
- - Output: is antigram
+ - Output: grunts is not an anagram or antigram of bubble
 * notify if two words are not anagrams or antigrams
  - Input: shoe, fits
- - Output: is not anagram or antigram
+ - Output: fits is not anagram or antigram of shoe
 * handle upper lower case in word checks
  - Input: Tea, Eat
- - Output: true
+ - Output: eat is an anagram of tea
-* verify that each discrete block of input are words
+* verify that original input string is a word
  - Input: ffgghh
- - Output: false
+ - Output: Your original word input was not a word
-* verify that each discrete block of input are words
+* verify that original input string is a word
  - Input: ^!554,
- - Output: false
+ - Output: Your original word input was not a word
 * when phrases are input, check entire phrase against original input
  - Input: piesieat, Tea sip ie
- - Output: is anagram
+ - Output: tea sip ie is an anagram of piesieat
 * when phrases and original word do not match, check each word in phrase against original input
- - Input: piesieat, Alexander Tea sip ie
+ - Input: Tea sip ie, Alexander piesieat
- - Output: is anagram
+ - Output: piesieat is an anagram of tea sip ie
-* phrases receive the same processing as a word for anagram, antigram, and letter case
+* when phrases and original word do not match, check each word in phrase against original input
- - Input: I eat pies, Tea sip ie
+ - Input: violins, the vio lin was invented by pupupup and tututut
- - Output: true
+ - Output: tututut is an antigram of violins

 ## License